-Students can still gather virtually with their ensemble colleagues by enrolling in a Community Seminar (MUS 176 C).
+Students can still gather virtually with their ensemble colleagues by enrolling in a Community Seminar.
 They meet weekly for 50 minutes and will cover a wide array of topics with some truly stellar guests.
 Everyone is welcome.

 Led by Professor Jeff Hellmer along with the jazz faculty, and open to all jazz studies majors, this seminar will include sessions on a variety of jazz topics.
 Presenters will include UT jazz faculty and distinguished guests.

 The Spring 2021 Symphony Orchestra Community Seminar will be a detailed study of orchestral instruments and their ancient instrument-predecessors.
 Distinguished and world-renowned guest speakers will regularly join Professor Farkhad Khudyev to examine the inherent qualities of orchestral instruments and their vital role in symphonic literature.
 The seminar is designed to help students gain in-depth knowledge of the symphony orchestra and use it to improve their own art of listening and performance.

 Students in the Spring 2021 Choral Community Seminar will be joined by a number of distinguished guests for conversations relating to the choral art.
 Professional conductors Eph Ehly (UMKC professor emeritus) and Ryan Heller (conductor of Chorus Austin), as well as special guest Jodi Benson (the voice of Ariel in Disney’s “The Little Mermaid”) will discuss their professional journeys.
 The Butler School’s own alumni will speak to students about building successful careers in music post-graduation.
 Various exercises will be assigned throughout the semester to help students develop and advance their sight-seeing skills, and regular meetings—coupled with a mutual passion for singing together — will keep vocal students connected.